New York Lesbian, Gay, Bisexual, & Transgender Film Festival

+History and operations

-David Hatkoff has been Executive Director of NewFest since 2019.
+David Hatkoff has been the executive director of NewFest since 2019.

 Founded in 1988, The New Festival, Inc is a non-profit media arts organization dedicated to showcasing the newest and best LGBT media for the greater New York metropolitan area.

 NewFest strives to encourage and foster environments for LGBTQ and allied filmmakers and viewers to represent the diversity and complexity of voices in the LGBTQ community, and to amplify those voices across the nation.

-List of Events
+List of events

-The largest and most popular program from NewFest is the 12-day New York LGBT Film Festival.
+The largest and most popular program from NewFest is the twelve-day New York LGBT Film Festival.
 Additionally, year-round events include: the five-day Queering the Canon, the five-day NewFest Pride, and many advance screenings with various studios and streamers.

 NewFest also has three artist development programs: The New Voices Filmmaker Grant, supported by Netflix; Sound & Scene, in partnership with Concord Originals; and the Black Filmmakers Initiative.

 NewFest works with the NYC Department of Education on programs for high school students.

-NewFest has partnered with the LGBT Center in NYC to screen films on a monthly basis at the Center.
-Screenings to include discussions with the filmmakers.
+NewFest has partnered with the LGBT Center in NYC to screen films on a monthly basis at the center, screenings to include discussions with the filmmakers.

 In 2020, the festival was one of the key partners, alongside Outfest Los Angeles, the Frameline Film Festival and the Inside Out Film and Video Festival, in the North American Queer Festival Alliance, an initiative to further publicize and promote LGBT film.